ybyzek/theniledev-examples/data-plane/pulumi/README.md

   [connected to your AWS account](https://www.pulumi.com/docs/get-started/aws/begin/)
 * [The Pulumi CLI installed](https://www.pulumi.com/docs/reference/cli/)
 * A Nile developer account using an email address and password

+Note that this example creates real AWS resources so be sure to manually destroy all resources to avoid unexpected charges from AWS.

 ## Setup